CrewAakash/aoai-apim-policies/README.md

 - **Chatbot:** Assigned a high-priority status due to the expectation of a high request volume per minute.
 - **BatchProcessor:** Identified as a low-priority product with a lower request per minute (RPM) count.
 - **SimpleCircuitBreaker:** Demonstrates a simple circuit breaker pattern.
+- **AdaptiveRateLimit:** Demonstrates a dynamic rate limiting strategy that adjusts token distribution from a global token bucket based on the varying demand of the consumers.